David Blunkett recordings 'discovered in lawyer's safe'

 The jury was shown notes made by NoW private investigator, Glenn Mulcaire, relating to Mr Blunkett - which included his phone numbers, address and details of his sons.

-Mulcaire has already admitted phone hacking.'Deeply personal'
+Mulcaire has already admitted phone hacking.

 The notes referred to "multiple recordings, over 330", some of which were voice messages left by Mr Blunkett on Ms Quinn's phone.